cms-opendata-workshop/workshopqcd-2024-lesson-ml/learners/setup.md

 Whoops!

-We noticed that they are changes in the original repository.
+We noticed that there are changes in the original repository.
 Let us define it as `upstream`:

 ```bash
 git remote add upstream git@github.com:thaarres/qcd_school_ml.git